Santana 26

-The design was built by W. D. Schock Corp in the United States, from 1971 until 1974, with 83 boats completed over its four-year production run.
+The Santana 26 is a recreational keelboat built by W. D. Schock Corp in the United States, from 1971 until 1974, with 83 boats completed over its four-year production run.

 Design

-The Santana 26 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
+Designed by W. D. Schock Corp's in-house designer, Seymour Paul, it is built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig, a raked stem, a nearly-plumb transom, a spade-type rudder controlled by a tiller and a fixed fin keel or optional swing keel.

 The boat is normally fitted with a small outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and a drop-down dinette table that forms double berth on the port side.
 The galley is located on the starboard admidships.
 The galley is equipped with a two-burner stove, ice box and a sink.
 The head is located just aft of the bow cabin on the port side.

 For sailing the design cane be equipped with a number of jibs or genoas.

 The design has a hull speed of 6.15 kn.